ayamekni/AyaMekni/README.md

 Sometimes all it takes is a dataset and an idea — and I’m already spinning up models, crafting APIs, and designing dashboards.
 I’m a Computer Science engineering student in Tunisia, specializing in **Data Science & Artificial Intelligence**, and I love the moment when messy data transforms into something insightful, beautiful, or just plain useful.

-Whether it’s recognizing recycling logos with deep learning or building a full-stack housing platform from scratch, I’m always coding with curiosity and purpose.

 ---

 ## 🧩 I Like to Build Things That...